qmk/qmk_firmware/keyboards/planck/keymaps/dr_notsokind/Readme.md

 # Dr NotSoKind's layout

-Feel free to ask questions or send suggestions to [me on Twitter](https://twitter.com/pnikosis)
+*Feel free to ask questions or send suggestions to [me on Twitter](https://twitter.com/pnikosis)*

 I love some features from the default layout, although there are things that definitively I can't get used to.
-The *circuit* layout gave me some good ideas, so I combined both, plus some own ideas to fit better my needs.
+Other layouts such as *circuit* gave me some good ideas, so I combined them all plus some own stuff to fit better my needs.

 BTW, I don't use Dvorak or other layouts than QWERTY and I'm too old and grumpy for learning something new (I'm lying a bit here, I learn new stuff every day), so I removed the ther typing layouts

 ## Things I love about the default layout
 1. I love the consistency between the raise and lower layers, like one is the shifted version of the other.